amreyes11/Final-Project-Grp-4/README.md

 #  Results
 As demonstrated in the visualizations, we can conclude that:

 	* counties with higher cases of poverty show lower performance ratings of hospital procedures performed compared to hospitals in counties with less cases of poverty.

 	*  higher number of adverse cases and a higher risk adjusted rate are seen in more poverty-ridden counties with worse hospital ratings than in less poverty-ridden counties.

+# Project Review
+Other factors that could potentially provide more insight into the data exploration phase and show a different outcome:

+	1. Social Determinants of the Health Theory Model
+	2. Examining the levels of the following for practitioners:
+			*  Training
+			*  Education